Ten-Cent Beer Night: The riot

 After the Indians had tied the game, a 19-year-old fan named Terry Yerkic ran onto the field and attempted to steal Texas outfielder Jeff Burroughs' cap.
 According to Yerkic, he dropped the hat, and as he picked it up, "I looked up, and saw (Burroughs) looking at me, and I said 'Oh, hell.'"
 Burroughs kicked Yerkic and stumbled in the process.
-Thinking that Burroughs had been attacked, Texas manager Billy Martin and his players ran onto the field, some with bats.
-A large number of intoxicated fans—some armed with knives, chains, and clubs fashioned from portions of stadium seats they had torn apart—surged onto the field, and others hurled bottles from the stands.
-Two hundred fans surrounded the 25 Rangers, with more fans coming.
+Thinking that Burroughs had been attacked, Texas manager Billy Martin and his players ran onto the field, some armed with bats.
+A large number of intoxicated fans—some armed with knives, chains and clubs fashioned from portions of stadium seats they had torn apart—rushed the field, and others hurled bottles from the stands.
+Two hundred fans surrounded the twenty-five Rangers, with more fans coming.